EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-7.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-7)

-This lesson describes additional steps that you can follow to enhance various aspects of the Shopping List application's functionality.
+The lesson describes how to perform the following enhancements to the Shopping List application's functionality:

+- Modify the reSolve backend to provide the complete set of CRUD (create, read, update, delete) operations.
+- Modify the frontend to support all CRUD operations.
+- Add static resources to the frontend.

+### Modify the Backend

-### Modify the Write Side
+#### Update the Write Side

-Define additional events to implement the full set of CRUD (create, read, update, delete) operations.
+Define the following events to support the full set of CRUD operations on the backend.

 **common/event_types.js:**